ictnlp/BayLing/README.md

 ### <a id="InteractiveTranslationwithHumanEvaluation">Interactive Translation with Human Evaluation</a>

 - We invite several English-major annotators (pass TEM-8) to interact with BayLing and baselines on translation tasks, and give the rank of  systems on three capabilities.
 - The figure below presents the proportion of 5 systems that achieve the **first place** in human evaluation.
-In terms of evaluating ability of translation, instruction following and multi-turn interaction, BayLing-13B is rated first by human in 18%, 30% and 20% of the cases respectively, **placing second only to ChatGPT**.
+In terms of evaluating the capabilities of translation, instruction following and multi-turn interaction, BayLing-13B is rated first by human in 18%, 30% and 20% of the cases respectively, **placing second only to ChatGPT**.

 ![](assets/human_eval_translation.png)  |  ![](assets/human_eval_instruction.png)|  ![](assets/human_eval_interactive.png)
 :-------------------------:|:-------------------------:|:-------------------------: